 The most popular response for the tactic of targeting a new demographic was “not important.”
 I take this as a hopeful sign because it suggests that SEOs understand the importance of creating content and targeting keywords based on the intended audience, to the point where it is no longer a priority in 2010.
 However, Internet marketers should not close their mind to the fact that finding new user niches for their product or service can be an effective way to grow a business.

-I'm Virginia Nussey, content and media department manager at Bruce Clay, Inc. I joined BCI in 2008 as a content writer and blogger.
-Now I oversee and edit content we write for clients and BCI.
-The company publishes a website and blog, a weekly podcast, monthly newsletter, multiple books and has a presence on many social communities.
-Head over to my author page for links to my social profiles, and let's connect.
+Virginia Nussey is the content and media manager at Bruce Clay, Inc. She joined the company in 2008 as a writer and blogger.
+Today she produces and manages content for clients and BCI, including the company's website, blog, weekly podcast, monthly newsletter, multiple book titles and social media presence.
+Head over to her author page to connect on social.

 I agree with you 100% about people not understanding Silo’s.
 But, why should people be required to understand it when it follows common sense logical order of a sites structure?
 I believe the term ‘silo’ was just created to be an SEO term for what is a natural flow of a site.
 Maybe I don’t understand Silo but why should I?
 Search engines are spidering my site exactly the way I would want them too, why modify a site just so it can be referred to as “Silo’d”.